References Matter: Investigating the Impact of Reference Set Variation on Summarization Evaluation: LLM-generated Summaries

 \section{LLM-generated Summaries}

 For each source, we generate a single summary using each of the four LLMs.
 For SummEval, the sources corresponding to the $100$ multi-reference summaries are taken into account.
 For DUC2004 Task 1, we generate summaries for the whole dataset ($489$ instances).
 For GUMSum, we focus on the dev and test set (in total $48$ instances).
 Thus, we generate a total of $2548$ summaries.
+We comply with the license of the existing datasets.
+For newly collected model outputs and human judgments, we follow the license of the corresponding underlying datasets.
+The codebase will be made publicly available upon publication.